LINWEN607/congregate/runbooks/direct-transfer-migrations.md

 3. Migration of projects
 4. Mapping of Placeholder users (from source) to users (on destination) ^

-^ steps 3. and 4. can happen in parallel and do not need to be in sequence.

 ```mermaid
 ---
 title: Direct Transfer workflow